yusuf-shahin/Js_function_challenge/README.md

 # Javascript function challenge for beginner
 ##### Function is the most beautiful part of any programming language .
 Function work like a machine for programming language.
 It take some input and return a result.
 In beginning stage we must understand how function basically work and what can we do by using the power of function .
-**If you perceive how function basically work in javascript** , you can do so many beautiful thing, write clean code and solve any coding problem by using Function  .
+**If you are self-taught programmer and perceive how function basically work in javascript** , you can do so many beautiful thing, write clean code and solve any coding problem by using Function  .
+###### For that reason you must a challenge, solution some problem by using function...

 # Create Javascript One-Liners by using function :